algorhythmicdev/AlgoWeb/ASSETS.md

 - Preserve transparent backgrounds for logos so they render correctly on glass surfaces in both themes.
 - When replacing any file, keep the filename stable or update import paths throughout the codebase to avoid broken references.
 - Maintain the Open Graph image at 1200 × 630 pixels to satisfy major social media platforms.
+- UI grain and glass overlays are now procedurally generated in CSS, so no additional texture bitmaps live under `static/`.